April Grant Round Up for Small Business Owners

 • Description: The Artadia Awards provide unrestricted cash support to NYC-based visual artists, plus access to the Artadia Network for professional connections, resource sharing, and Artist Registry visibility.
 Three awardees each receive $15,000.
 Past recipients have been featured in the Whitney Biennial and Prospect.6.

-Goldman Sachs Black in Business — Free Program + In-Person NYC Access | April 2 (Deadline)
+Goldman Sachs Black in Business — Free Program + In-Person NYC Access | April 2 Deadline

 • Description: A free 12-week online business education program developed with NYU Stern covering marketing, financial planning, pricing, and access to capital.
 Includes an all-expenses-paid in-person learning day at Goldman Sachs HQ in NYC, a powerful alumni network, and strategic advisors.
-Applications are open now for the Fall 2026 cohort (September–December).
+Applications open now for the Fall 2026 cohort (September–December).

-NYC Cultural Development Fund (FY2027) — Varies | April 2 at 5pm ET (Deadline — No Exceptions)
+NYC Cultural Development Fund (FY2027) — Varies | April 2 Deadline — 5pm ET, No Exceptions

 • Eligibility: 501(c)(3) nonprofits incorporated in New York State, administratively based in NYC, with at least two consecutive years of arts and cultural programming in the city

-PeopleFund BIPOC Small Business Accelerator — $3,000–$5,000 + Training | April 2 (Deadline)
+PeopleFund BIPOC Small Business Accelerator — $3,000–$5,000 + Training | April 2 Deadline

 • Eligibility: Texas-based entrepreneurs in low-to-moderate income communities.
 Open to startups and existing businesses.
 First 70 eligible applicants accepted on a first-come, first-served basis.

 • Description: PeopleFund's Q2 2026 BIPOC cohort runs weekly on Wednesdays from April 15–June 3.
 Participants receive business planning support, expedited loan access, and a $3,000–$5,000 grant upon graduation.
-If you're in Texas, this is a strong one.

-Open Pitch at Invest Fest — Atlanta — $125,000 | April 10 (Deadline)
+Open Pitch at Invest Fest — Atlanta — $125,000 | April 10 Deadline

 • Eligibility: Early-stage tech companies.
 Hundreds apply; five finalists pitch live on stage.

 • Description: The Open Pitch competition takes place August 7–9, 2026 in Atlanta, GA at Invest Fest.
 One winner receives a $125,000 investment prize after pitching live to VC investors and business leaders.
-If you're building in tech, this is a major stage.

-Kitty Fund Mompreneur Business Grant — $1,000 (x20 Winners) | April 14 (Deadline)
+Kitty Fund Mompreneur Business Grant — $1,000 × 25 Winners | April 16 Deadline

-National Foster Care Innovation Challenge — Up to $100,000 | April 17 (Deadline)
+National Foster Care Innovation Challenge — Up to $100,000 | April 17 Deadline

 • Eligibility: Nonprofits and social enterprises developing solutions in foster care, family preservation, and youth transitions.
 Organizations led by people with lived experience are especially encouraged.

 • Description: An $800K dual-track opportunity.
 The nonprofit track offers $700K including four $100,000 first-place awards.
 The for-profit track offers a $100,000 equity investment in one mission-driven tech company.
-Deadline is April 17.

-USDA Value-Added Producer Grant — Up to $200,000 | April 22 (Deadline)
+USDA Value-Added Producer Grant — Up to $200,000 | April 22 Deadline

 • Eligibility: Agricultural producers in the U.S. A 1:1 funding match is required.
 Priority given to beginning farmers, small family farms, and cooperative/regional food system projects.

-LA2050 Grants Challenge — Up to $75,000 | April 22 (Deadline)
+LA2050 Grants Challenge — Up to $75,000 | April 22 Deadline (Part 1)

 • Eligibility: Social impact organizations working in Los Angeles across local news, economic opportunity, or arts and culture.
 Both nonprofits and individuals are eligible.

 • Description: The Knight Foundation's LA2050 Grants Challenge is a $5 million open call with a public voting component — LA residents help decide funding priorities.
-Part 1 (screening) is due April 22.
+Part 1 (screening) due April 22.
 Final awards announced October 2026.

-LDCENY Opportunity Fund — East New York — $10,000 | April 30 (Deadline)
+LDCENY Opportunity Fund — East New York — $10,000 | April 30 Deadline

 • Eligibility: Aspiring entrepreneurs and early-stage businesses (5 years old or less) based in East New York, Brownsville, Canarsie, Starrett City, or Cypress Hills in Brooklyn